Jamdesk Documentation logo

 Copy the key

-Copy the key immediately — it starts with jdk_ and is shown only once.
+Copy the key immediately.
+It starts with jd_live_ followed by 32 hex characters and is shown only once.
 Store it in your secrets manager or environment variables.

 Key Management